SafOms/BankManagementSystem/README.md

 - **Class Diagram (UML)**: Shows the structure of the main classes and their associations.
 - **Flowchart**: Explains the flow of major features like account creation or money transfer.

-### Diagrams for Bank Management System
-The `BankManagementSystem` project includes various diagrams to provide a visual understanding of the system's architecture, database, and workflows.
-Below are the key diagrams included with the project:

 ## Diagrams
 The following diagrams illustrate the structure and workflows of the Bank Management System: